Komdosh/CrackingTheCodingInterview/5-bit-manipulation/README.md

 ## 3. Flip Bit to Win

-You have an integer and you can flip exactly one bit from a 0 to a 1.
+You have an integer, and you can flip exactly one bit from a 0 to a 1.
 Write code to find the length of the longest sequence of `1s` you could create.

 ### Example